samboy/rg32hash/README.md

 This script can be found in the “C/” directory.

-pwgen.sh allows the tinyrg32 program to generate secure passwords for websites.
+pwgen.sh allows the one to generate secure passwords for websites.
 To use, do something like this:

 ```
 echo 'Some secret string' > ~/.mash_prefix2 # Only do this once